Online Master’s Degree Programs in Illinois

 There are also several private, non-profit schools in the Illinois region that offer online master’s programs in a variety of fields.
 The University of Saint Mary in Leavenworth, KS, has online master’s programs in nursing and business administration.
 Missouri’s Maryville University, which is located in St. Louis, offers online master’s programs in business administration, healthcare administration, nursing, and computer science, as well as online MS in Cybersecurity and Data Analytics programs.
 And St. Mary’s University of Minnesota, which is located in Winona, offers a range of online master’s programs in fields such as accounting, cybersecurity, educational leadership, health and human services administration, human resource management, business administration, public administration, and special education.

-Most Common Fields for Master’s Degree Programs in Illinois
+The 15 Most Common Fields for Master’s Degree Studies in Illinois

 Through an analysis of data collected by the US Department of Education for its Integrated Postsecondary Education Data System (IPEDS), OnlineEducation.com has identified the 15 most common fields of study in which schools in Illinois confer master’s degrees.
 IPEDS data on the number of graduates from master’s programs in Illinois uses a classification system that does not align precisely with specific master’s programs.
 However, the data provides a representative overview of some of the most common areas for master’s-level study, many of which are in fields in which schools in Illinois and other states offer online programs.
 These fields are: